Overtime (ice hockey): North American overtime

-From November 21, 1942, when overtime (a non-sudden death extra period of 10 minutes duration) was eliminated due to war time restrictions and continuing until the 1983–84 season, all NHL regular-season games tied after 60 minutes of play ended as ties.
+From November 21, 1942, when overtime (a non-sudden death extra period of 10 minutes duration) was eliminated due to war time restrictions and continuing through the 1982–83 season, all NHL regular-season games tied after 60 minutes of play ended as ties.
 On June 23, 1983, the NHL introduced a regular-season sudden death overtime period of five minutes.
 If the five-minute overtime period ended with no scoring, the game ended as a tie.
 (The World Hockey Association had used a 10-minute, sudden death regular season overtime period during its seven-year existence.)
 In the first games to go to overtime, on October 5, 1983, the Minnesota North Stars and Los Angeles Kings skated to a 3–3 tie, and the Detroit Red Wings and Winnipeg Jets tied 6–6.
 The first regular-season game decided by overtime was on October 8, 1983, as the New York Islanders beat the Washington Capitals 8–7.

 In 1987–88 and since 1995, the American Hockey League has awarded teams one point in the standings for an overtime loss (OTL).
 In 1998, the AHL introduced a rule where teams will play the five-minute overtime period with four skaters and a goaltender, rather than at full strength (five skaters), except in two-man advantage situations.
 In a two-man advantage situation, the team with the advantage will play with five skaters against three skaters.
 The rule was popular and adopted by the NHL and ECHL the next season.

-Alex Ovechkin has the record for most NHL overtime goals with 25.

 In the Stanley Cup playoffs and in all tiebreaker games, overtime periods are played like regulation periods – teams are at full strength (five skaters, barring penalties), there is no shootout, and each overtime period is 20 minutes with full intermissions between overtime periods.
 The game ends when either team scores a goal.